Backpropagation and Automatic Differentiation

 Note:

-a) The articles may seem math-heavy.
+a) The article may seem math-heavy.
 To help build intuition, I have supplemented maths with visual elements.

 b) The article is not intended as a quick read.
 However, to keep the main body short, I have used Appendixes for supplementary concepts.